-In Part 1, there are separate sections for evaluating the behavior of the exhibitor in the alleged incident if there is more than one child involved or there is only a single child.
-Evaluations of the alleged behavior is accomplished through checklists of behaviors of children in age group intervals (2-4, 5-9, 10-12, 13-18 years).
-The checklists of possible behaviors that fall into three categories for each age group:
+There are separate sections for recording the behavior of children if there is more than one child involved or if there is only a single child.
+Behaviors are categorized in age group intervals of 2-4, 5-9, 10-12, 13-18 years.
+The possible behaviors fall into three categories for each age group:

-Part 2 consists of instructions for (1) DoDEA and CD/YP and (2) FAP personnel to follow when the alleged behavior falls into one of the three categories of behavior: normative, cautionary, and problematic, regardless of a child’s age.
-Included in these instructions is the decision for FAP whether to convene the MDT.
+Part 2 consists of instructions for DoDEA and CD/YP personnel to follow when the behavior falls into one of the three categories of behavior: normative, cautionary, or problematic.
+Included in these instructions is the decision for the FAP on whether to convene the MDT.

 Follow-on steps for management will be conducted by the organizations involved in the decisions by the MDT.

 The processes involved in the use of the NCRT do not function as in an Incident Determination Committee, in which an incident is determined as meeting or not meeting criteria.